-Proposed amendments to WAC 192-610-040 Can an employee backdate an application or a weekly claim for benefits?
+Adopted amendments to WAC 192-610-040 Can an employee backdate an application or a weekly claim for benefits?
 Amendments to this rule requires cost-benefit discussion.
-Proposed amendments to the rule add that the list of factors that may be considered as good cause to backdate a benefit claim is not exclusive and may include other factors beyond a serious health condition, a period of incapacity, or a natural disaster.
-These proposed amendments are intended to expand the circumstances upon which to consider backdating a benefit claim.
-Proposed amendments change the effect of the current rule by allowing for more applications and claims to be backdated, but do not produce any additional costs.
+Amendments to the rule add that the list of factors that may be considered as good cause to backdate a benefit claim is not exclusive and may include other factors beyond a serious health condition, a period of incapacity, or a natural disaster.
+These amendments are intended to expand the circumstances upon which backdating a benefit claim may be considered.
+Adopted amendments change the effect of the current rule by allowing for more applications and claims to be backdated, but do not produce any additional costs.